sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/update.md

 > t=2022-01-14T23:47:47+0000 lvl=info msg="Checked current version" schema=codeinsights version=1000000024 dirty=false
 > t=2022-01-14T23:47:47+0000 lvl=info msg="Upgrading schema" schema=codeinsights

-You are now safe to upgrade Sourcegraph.
+showing migrations being performed.
+The specific version numbers may not match what is shown here.

+If you see an error message, please re-run the three prior `psql` commands to determine your DB migration status and contact support at support@sourcegraph.com for further assistance.
+Your database may not have been migrated correctly.
+Otherwise, you are now safe to upgrade Sourcegraph.

 ### Troubleshooting